 - Amenities—You offer a wide range of amenities, like a larger-than-average swimming pool, hot tub, outside space, barbecue area, or pool table.

 - Location—Maybe your unique selling point (USP) is a beachfront location.
-Or maybe your property is surrounded by nature, in the heart of downtown, or close to tourist attractions and landmarks.
+Or maybe your property is surrounded by nature, or in the heart of downtown, or close to tourist attractions and landmarks.

 - Suitability—Maybe your property is perfect for a certain guest profile.
 For example, if you offer a home office ideal for business travelers or those on a “workation.”
 Or a gated pool that’s perfect for families with small children.